 The only thing that makes this traditional Church building stand out is the undulating gable of its facade, which seeks to imitate the plasticity of stone Baroque structures.
 But the Church’s interior features abundant carved wooden Baroque altars, as well as brightly colored wood and metal reliquaries of varied shapes and sizes with relics of diverse martyrs and saints.
 This reflects the deep faith of both ordinary people and nobility during the Baroque era in the intercession and communion of the saints.
 Old vestments have survived, along with liturgical vessels and a bell that was cast in Vilnius at the start of the 19th century.
 The altarpieces contain several works of great value.
 One the most beautiful paintings is of Christ with a reed.

 Church of Blessed Michael Sopocko

 From 1924 to 1946, the town of Juodsiliai was home to a monastery of the Congregation of the Ursuline Sisters of the Agonizing Heart of Jesus.
 The Ursuline Sisters sheltered Bl.
-M. Sopocko in Juodsiliai from 1942 to 1944, while he was in hiding to avoid arrest by the Germans.
+M. Sopocko in Juodsiliai from 1942 to 1944, while he was in hiding to avoid arrest by the Nazis.
 He lived in the so-called “Providence” building (Sodu St. 16) with false documents issued in the name of Vaclovas Rodzievic.
 For Bl.
 M. Sopocko, it was a period of prayer, reflection and academic work.
 To avoid drawing attention to himself, he took up work as a carpenter, and residents of Juodsiliai for some time after remembered him as a good carpenter.

 The Ursuline Sisters initiated the construction of a church in Juodsiliai in 1936, but work stopped due to World War II, and later a hospital was set up in that place.
 The current Church was built in 2007, in a part of the hospital complex that had burned down.
 The Church was consecrated and named for Bl.
 M. Sopocko in 2016.